singh-aparna/portfolio-aparna-singh/README.md

 ## 🛠 Tech Stack

-**Frontend**: React
+-**Frontend**: React
-**Styling**: Tailwind CSS
+-**Styling**: Tailwind CSS

 ## 📚 What I Learned

-Building responsive, accessible, and visually appealing designs with Tailwind CSS.
+-Building responsive, accessible, and visually appealing designs with Tailwind CSS.
-Structuring a React application to ensure scalability and maintainability.
+-Structuring a React application to ensure scalability and maintainability.
-Managing state and implementing reusable components in React.
+-Managing state and implementing reusable components in React.

 ## 🔧 How to Use